lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 **SHOW=** is a token within category; the full tag name is **IO_SHOW=**.

-See "Other Resources" below to follow links with further information on the syntax of input files, and building them from different sources.
+[This link](/docs/input/inputfile/) explains the structure of the input file in more detail.

 #####  3. _The **EXPRESS** category_